Orbital Optimization in Selected Configuration Interaction Methods: Optimization Strategies

 In other words, one recovers the form of Newton's equation in the orbital subspace with an effective orbital Hessian $\tilde{\bf h}_{oo} = {\bf h}_{oo}-{\bf h}_{co}^T {\bf h}^{-1}_{cc} {\bf h}_{co}$, which contains information regarding the coupling between the CI and orbital parameters.

-The Broyden-Fletcher-Goldfarb-Shanno (BFGS) method allows one to iteratively build up approximations to the effective hessian $\tilde{\bf h}_{oo}$ using only the orbital gradient ${\bf g}_o$.
-For each iteration $t$, only gradient information from the current and previous iterations is needed:
+The Broyden-Fletcher-Goldfarb-Shanno (BFGS) method has been used for optimization in CASSCF settings.\cite{KreWerKno-JCP-19,KreWerKno-JCP-20,LevHaiTubLehWhaHea-JCTC-20} It allows one to iteratively build up approximations to the effective Hessian $\tilde{\bf h}_{oo}$ using only the orbital gradient.
+For each iteration $t$, a rank-two update to $\tilde{\bf h}_{oo}$ is made using the changes in the gradient and orbital parameters:

 where